-The Kenneth Threadgill Concert Series is produced by Friends of Main Street, a nonprofit organization dedicated to historic Downtown Greenville.
+The Kenneth Threadgill Concert Series is produced by Friends of Main Street, a non-profit organization dedicated to historic Downtown Greenville.
+Inquiries concerning sponsorship opportunities for the 2015 season can be directed to Larry Green, Jr. by calling 903-455-1876.